 The Leviathan Raid has a recommended power level of 260-280, although personally, I found it best to try it only with a team that are at least level 265-270.

 Make no mistake, Destiny 2 is the Las Vegas Casino of computer games.
 Bungie has used every carrot and trick up its sleeve to ensure that you can’t be pulled away from spending hours on end in its wonderful world.
-Even when you hit the current cap level of 300, Destiny 2 will continue to offer some more loot, a new challenge or promised DLC to keep you going.
+Even when you hit the current cap level of 300, Destiny 2 will continue to offer some more loot, a new challenge or DLC to keep you going.

-Some will love this mechanic – and, in fairness, the challenges and loot do a fantastic job of making you forget that much of the time you’re simply repeating old missions or playing the same multiplayer modes over and over again.
+Some will love this – and, in fairness, the challenges and loot do a fantastic job of making you forget that much of the time you’re simply repeating old missions or playing the same multiplayer modes over and over again.